 How to get from Central London to Southampton cruise terminals

-There are many choices of transport connecting London with Southampton and on this page we compare them all.
+There are many choices of transport connecting London with Southampton and on this page we compare all of them.

-If you want to go direct to the cruise terminals at Southampton you can choose between direct dedicated cruise shuttle vans, coach tour transfers with a stopover at places like Windsor Castle or Stonehenge and of course private transfers by taxi and for groups mini-bus and charter coaches.
+If you want to go direct to the cruise terminals at Southampton your choice is between direct dedicated cruise shuttle vans, coach tour transfer options with a stopover at places like Windsor Castle and Stonehenge and of course private transfers by taxi and for groups mini-bus and charter coaches.

-Private transfers offer the most convenient and flexible option with a meet and greet service, either at the cruise or airport terminal, your Central London or Southampton hotel.
+Private transfers offer the most convenient and flexible option with a meet and greet door to door service, either at the cruise terminal or your Central London or Southampton hotel.
 There is the flexibility to include sightseeing, (see map above).

-• Incorporate sightseeing along the way, with a visit to Stonehenge, Windsor Castle...
+• Major sightseeing opportunities along the way.
+Stonehenge, Windsor Castle ...

-• Most expensive transfer for couples but for groups and families is price competitive
+• Most expensive transfer for couples.
+For groups and families is price competitive

-Shared shuttle transfers exclusive to cruise passengers these provide a convenient door to door service between Central London (and Heathrow Airport) and Southampton cruise terminals with a maximum of 4 pick-ups or drops.
+Shared shuttle transfers exclusive to cruise passengers and provides a convenient door to door service between Central London (and Heathrow Airport) and Southampton cruise terminals with a maximum of 4 pick-ups or drops.

 • Small number of passengers (max 8) results in minimal drops or pick-ups